jplusplus/rsf-index-2015/src/assets/markdown/themes/demonstrations-becoming-hazardous-en.md

 ---
 slug: demonstrations-becoming-hazardous
-title: Covering demonstrations becoming increasingly hazardous
+title: "Covering demonstrations becoming increasingly hazardous"
-description: Journalists play a critical role in newsgathering, observing and witnessing at demonstrations.
+description: "Journalists play a critical role in newsgathering, observing and witnessing at demonstrations.
 By their very nature, these are events of public interest.
-In keeping with a pattern set in 2013, the year was marked by increased violence against news providers covering protest gatherings.
+In keeping with a pattern set in 2013, the year was marked by increased violence against news providers covering protest gatherings."
 lang: en
 picture: http://fr.rsf.org/IMG/jpg/manifs.jpg
 ---